s7manth/tp/docs/DeveloperGuide.md

    2. Test case: `mail-index 1`<br>
+      Expected: System default mail application opens up with the receiver's field filled with the email address of the student at the specified index ie 1.

+   3. Test case: `mail-index 2`<br>
-      Expected: System default mail application opens up with the receiver's field filled with the email address of the student at the specified index.
+         Expected: System default mail application opens up with the receiver's field filled with the email address of the student at the specified index ie 2.

 2. Mailing all the students in a particular module
    1. Prerequisites: Multiple students in the contact list belonging to the module CS2103 (example scenario).